ExperiencersInternational/tvsetup/readme.md

 # TVsetup

+> **NOTICE:** I intend to abandon this project once Freely launches.
+It is a pain to maintain channels especially when sources are constantly changing.
+I appreciate all your support!
+>
+> You can join the discussion about Freely here: https://github.com/ExperiencersInternational/tvsetup/discussions/25
+>
+> Apologies to anyone watching from abroad, I know this is not the news you want to hear but I expect that Freely will be a better experience for all of us.
+I won't personally be using the repository again after it launches (I hardly do now, mostly watch YouTube).

 ## About

 A list of free-to-air, mostly available on Freeview, channels in the UK.
 Contains over 180 channels from TV to Radio.